jolie/docs/containerization/kubernetes.md

 COPY helloservice.ol main.ol
 CMD jolie main.ol
 ```

-Typing the following command on the console actually creates the image:
+Typing the following command in the console actually creates the image:

 ```
 docker build -t hello .
 ```

 ## Creating a Kubernetes Deployment
 This image can now be wrapped in [__Pods__](https://kubernetes.io/docs/concepts/workloads/pods/pod/), the smallest deployable units of computing that can be created and managed in Kubernetes.
 A [__Deployment__](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) describes in a declarative way the desired state of a __ReplicaSet__ having the purpose to maintain a stable set of replica Pods running at any given time: